EliAbdiel/agent-adk-chainlit/README.md

 **User Authentication**

+Authentication is delegated to external `OAuth` providers such as `Auth0` and `GitHub`.
+The platform does not manage or store passwords. `OAuth` handles identity securely, and `Chainlit` processes login callbacks through a lightweight authentication handler.

 ![Login](public/gif/user-authentication.gif)

 **Dashboard Overview**

+The interface is the `Chainlit` conversational workspace an interactive chat environment rather than a traditional analytics dashboard.
+Users can ask questions, upload documents, perform live web search, and interact with multiple AI agents through an intuitive, streaming-enabled interface powered by Chainlit’s event system.

 ![Dashboard](public/gif/dashboard-overview.gif)

 **Visual Analysis**

+The visual analysis feature is powered by the `DocumentProcessor` class, which uses Google’s Gemini Vision API to perform optical character recognition (`OCR`) and extract meaningful content from uploaded image files.
+This enables the assistant to understand text, tables, and visual elements embedded within images for downstream processing and summarization.

 ![Image Understanding](public/gif/document-intelligence.gif)

 **Document Intelligence**

+Document intelligence is handled entirely by the `DocumentProcessor` class, which automatically:

+- Detects and validates uploaded files
+- Extracts text and media from multiple formats (`PDF`, `DOCX`, `TXT`, and `images`)
+- Applies `OCR` on `images` using Gemini Vision
+- Generates AI-powered, structured summaries

+These summaries are stored for future retrieval, allowing users to ask accurate, context-grounded questions based on their documents.

 ![Document Processor](public/gif/document-processor.gif)

 **Web Content Extraction**

+Web content extraction is performed by the `search_agent`, which integrates with `Tavily MCP tools` through the Model Context Protocol (`MCP`).
+This agent can:

+- Run live web searches
+- Scrape and extract text from provided URLs
+- Return relevant content to augment AI responses

 ![Web Extraction](public/gif/web-scraping.gif)

 **Advanced Web Search**

+Advanced web search enhances the system by adding intent aware, context driven search capabilities via `MCP`.
+The root agent intelligently determines when a query requires external information, then instructs `search_agent` to gather and extract the most relevant web content.
+This allows the assistant to deliver precise and timely answers backed by real-world sources instead of static model knowledge alone.

 ![Web Search](public/gif/web-search.gif)